realworldocaml/book/other-notes/02-intro.md

 clues such as arithmetic operators to tell you what the type of `x` and `y` are.
 Indeed, it seems like one could use this `first_if_true` on values of different types.
 In other words, it seems like this function should be _generic_.

-If we look at the type returned by the toplevel:
+Indeed, if we look at the type returned by the toplevel:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 val first_if_true : ('a -> bool) -> 'a -> 'a -> 'a = <fun>